 A,8 Yes it is.
 It has the addictive substance of nicotine (where nicotine is present in the cartridge).
 (Similar to to way coffee has an addictive substance called caffeine (where caffeine is present in the product/cartridge).
 Wiki: If a person ate 10-13 grams of caffeine quickly, between 80-100 cups of coffee, it would kill them.
 So the above question should be taken in context.

 The electronic cigarette is not intended for use of non smokers.
-The innovation is designed to give tobacco smokers an ‘alternative’ to inhaling the 4000+ chemicals (and tar…the big killer) found in tobacco cigarettes but still get that ‘instant’ nicotine ‘hit’ (with no tar) they miss with other alternatives (patches etc).
+The innovation is designed to give tobacco smokers an ‘alternative’ to inhaling the 4000+ chemicals (plus tar & carbon monoxide…the big killers) found in tobacco cigarettes but still get that ‘instant’ nicotine ‘hit’ (with no tar or smoke) they miss with other alternatives (patches etc).

 Q 9, How do I compare my usual tobacco cigarette nicotine strength with e-